 So where can such a spike come from?
 Noise.
 Noise is generated by an arc – Marconi used an arc and a tuned circuit to first transmit a radio signal across the Atlantic ocean.
 Arcs are very good generators of wide-band (random) noise.
 Random noise from an arc has a statistical probability of containing an energy spike of just the right parameters to blow a MOSFET.
 Whatever you do – there is still a statistical probability, but you can reduce it to near vanishing point!

 Motor commutators and brush gear are arc generators: look at the brush gear on any motor and you will almost certainly see it arcing.

 Motors are probably at their noisiest when regenerating.

 However much noise the motor actually generates, for it to cause damage the wiring has to be such that it can transmit a very fast (i.e. very high frequency) transient.
 Properly designed wiring will not do this but bad wiring can – if you are unlucky – act as a transmission line delivering the whole energy of the transient back to the controller.

 Do not over-react here.
 Statistics are such that a properly designed motor controller can go on working continuously for years without such a transient occurring.
 With production machines, the maker is using new, good condition motors.
 Noise is much less likely here.

-But may be it’s your controller that’s next!
-Especially if (like many of our retail customers) you are using a second hand motor – which is much more likely to be worn and noisy!
-Knowledge of what happens can help you reduce the probability!
+But may be it’s your controller that’s next?
+Especially if (like many of our retail customers) you are using a second hand motor – which is much more likely to be worn and noisy.
+Knowledge of what happens can help you reduce the probability.

-Causes and cures of motor noise
+Causes and prevention of motor noise

 Since dV/dt failure is generally caused by noise generated by the motor brush gear, what faults and effects in the motor cause noise, and how can you reduce the problem?